misoooo/GroceBee/README.md

-GroceBee 🐝
+GroceBee 🐝:

 GroceBee is a web-based grocery management application designed to simplify your shopping experience.
 Built with modern web technologies, it offers an intuitive interface for managing grocery lists and tracking items efficiently.

-🌐 Live Demo
+🌐 Live Demo:

 Check out the live application here: groce-bee.vercel.app

-🚀 Features
+🚀 Features:

 -User-Friendly Interface: Navigate through your grocery lists with ease.
 -Real-Time Updates: Experience instantaneous changes as you manage your items.
 -Responsive Design: Accessible on various devices, ensuring usability on the go.
 -Efficient Item Tracking: Keep tabs on your grocery items seamlessly.

-🛠️ Technologies Used
+🛠️ Technologies Used:

 -Frontend: JavaScript (99.2%)
 -Deployment: Vercel

-📂 Project Structure
+📂 Project Structure:

 The project is organized as follows:
 GroceBee/
 - client/   # Frontend application
 - README.md # Project documentation
 - ...       # Additional configuration and support files

-📦 Getting Started
+📦 Getting Started:

 To run GroceBee locally, follow these steps:
 1. Clone the repository:
    - git clone https://github.com/misoooo/GroceBee.git